Keyboard shortcuts

 secretKeyRef:

-name: radar-agent-secrets
+name: radar-collector-secrets

 key: api-key